 The Other Mood Stabilizers

-According to psychiatric historian David Healy in a 2009 interview with writer Christopher Lane, the term mood stabilizer was invented by Abbott in the mid-1990s to market Depakote.
+According to psychiatric historian David Healy, the term mood stabilizer was invented by Abbott in the mid-1990s to market Depakote.
 Prior to that, according to Dr Healy, there was no mention of the term in the psychiatric literature.

 Ironically, since Depakote has only demonstrated efficacy for the manic phase of the illness, the med does not qualify as a mood stabilizer.
 Nevertheless, the term is useful to distinguish Depakote and its sister meds from antipsychotic agents such as Seroquel and Zyprexa.
 Other mood stabilizers include Tegretol, Trileptal (Son of Tegretol), and Lamictal.
 All of these mood stabilizers first came on the market to treat epilepsy.

 Like Depakote, Tegretol and Trileptal have demonstrated efficacy on the mania end.
 Psychiatry got behind GSK in promoting Lamictal as the silver bullet for treating bipolar depression, but GSK-sponsored clinical trials failed to live up to the hype.
 (Contrary to popular belief, its FDA indication is for "bipolar maintenance," not bipolar depression.)
 Nevertheless, the med may prove to be your personal magic bullet - such is the way business gets done in a field plagued by unknowns.